ericlindsey/automate-gmtsar/README.md

 correlated pixels have been properly masked out.
 If the images are mostly blank, you might need to compare the un-masked images.
-These are not geocoded by default, but you can go select a particular directory and use 'gv phasefilt.ps' to look at the unmasked image in radar coordinates.
+These are not geocoded by default, but you can go select a particular directory and use 'gs phasefilt.ps' to look at the unmasked image in radar coordinates.

 You can also use the program 'ncview' to look at the data files (.grd)